astronomer/docs/learn/airflow-sql-data-quality.md

 To use SQL check operators, install the [Common SQL provider](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/versions/latest) in your Astro project.

-1. Create a new Astro project:
+1. Run the following commands to create a new Astro project:

     ```sh
     $ mkdir astro-sql-check-tutorial && cd astro-sql-check-tutorial